faramarzQ/resource_allocation_using_machine_learning/README.md

 # Cloud Assisted Resource Allocation Using Machine Learning
-A Resource allocation application using machine learning technique assisted by cloud computing implemented in Python
+A resource allocation application using machine learning technique assisted by cloud computing implemented in Python

 ## 1. ***Introduction***
 An application i've created based on the following paper: